Jessica Rodriguez / Mexico scaffold, Robert Mackay /University of Hull [email protected]

 Juliana Grisales Naranjo / Colombia Center for Bioinformatics and Computational Biology of Colombia BIOS, University of Caldas [email protected]

 Biotechnology is recognized today in the world as an emerging science that seeks to apply computational tools to collect, organize, analyze, manipulate, present and share biological information .
-Nowdays, it is stated that bioinformatics and computational biology correspond to the set of sciences with greater projection in the acquisition of scientific knowledge , which will bring with it and at world level, a crucial change in biological research 7.
+Nowadays, it is stated that bioinformatics and computational biology correspond to the set of sciences with greater projection in the acquisition of scientific knowledge , which will bring with it and at world level, a crucial change in biological research 7.

 The guardian of the Andean Mountains flaps his wings between frailejones, chusquea, cortadeira, and it greets its siblings tapir, spectacled bear and puma.
-One day is like a lifetime, since it birth in the egg until death in the top of the snowy mountains.
+One day is like a lifetime, since it was born in the egg until death on the top of the snowy mountains.
 The cold atmosphere of the moor is the home of this feathered giant: the Condor, nowadays, the Condors are in danger of extinction, due to the decrease of their habit.
 The Moors, the Condor's house, are considered the vital place for the environment.
 They are like a reserves and water filters, and they work a sponges that retain CO2, take care of global warming.

 John McCormick, Adam Nash and Asim Bhatti / Australia Deakin Motion.Lab, RMIT University, Institute for Intelligent Systems Research and Innovation [email protected]

 Neuron Conductor investigates the effects of biological neuron activity, cultured on a microelectrode array, in response to the introduction of viruses and pharmacological treatments.
-The responses are visualised through the movement of a robot which conducts a unique musical score.
-The resulting art/science work presents an alternative means of visualising and understanding neural responses as well as raising awareness and accessibility of the research.
+The responses are visualized through the movement of a robot which conducts a unique musical score.
+The resulting art/science work presents an alternative means of visualizing and understanding neural responses as well as raising awareness and accessibility of the research.
 Neuron Conductor investigates real health issues in a unique manner as well as contemplating the role of non-human agency within hybrid biological / digital systems.

 My personal and collaborative practice operates at the intersections of technology and wilderness in the interest of imagining possibilities for human and ecological survival.
 I draw from legacies found in conceptual art, socially engaged art, and biological art to work across many media, complicating divisions between the technological and the natural.
 I understand practice to be the work of trying over time to make one's engagements better, and survival to require flourishing multi-species cohabitation, mutuality and care.